suffolklibraries/lgc/content/collections/events/woolly-trail.md

   [01206 282931](tel:01206282931)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1709804125
+updated_at: 1709804150
 duplicated_from: 250e5f48-bedf-4f5d-97fd-c5e47d758ddd
 cost_details: '£5 including a gift'
 accessibility_information: 'Accessible groundfloor trail available'
 ---
 Join Woolly on a delightful Spring trail around the Mansion!
-From the vibrant blossoms in the park to the cheerful chorus of birdsong, there’s a world of wonder awaiting.